-(in U.S. dollars) (Information pertaining to the three months ended March 31, 2008 and 2007 is unaudited)
+(Information pertaining to the three months ended March 31, 2008 and 2007 is unaudited)

 The options vest in accordance with terms as determined by the Board, typically over three years.
 The expiry date for each option is set by the Board with a maximum expiry date of seven years and a minimum expiry of five years from the date of grant.